 Regardless of the why, though, Christmas has been a fertile ground for horror cinema for half a century, with entries going back at least as far as 1972’s Silent Night, Bloody Night, and arguably including every adaptation of Charles Dickens’ A Christmas Carol.
-Along the way, there have been classics like Bob Clark’s deeply influential Black Christmas in 1974 (about to see its latest remake from Blumhouse and Sophia Takal, the 2006 reboot already rightfully forgotten), and an innumerable array of cinematic coal lumps and bad puns, from Santa Claws to Santa’s Slay.
+Along the way, there have been classics like Bob Clark’s deeply influential Black Christmas in 1974 (which saw its latest remake from Blumhouse and Sophia Takal, the 2006 reboot already rightfully forgotten), and an innumerable array of cinematic coal lumps and bad puns, from Santa Claws to Santa’s Slay.

 Director: Lee Harry